gregrickaby/nextjs-wordpress/README.md

 You'll need either a local or public WordPress site with the [WPGraphQL](https://www.wpgraphql.com/) plugin installed and activated.

-I'm planning support for additional features like menus, CPT's, SEO, and more.
+I'm working on additional features like menus, CPT's, SEO, and more.

 ### What happened to your old repo?
 The one with Docker, Mantine, and all the other stuff?

 I've decided to simplify things based on the Next.js 13 App Router.
-You can however still [view the old repo](https://github.com/gregrickaby/nextjs-wordpress/tree/1.0.0).
+You can still [view the old repo](https://github.com/gregrickaby/nextjs-wordpress/tree/1.0.0).

 ---